Mirco Demuro: Career

 On October 28, 2012, Demuro won the Autumn Tenno Sho with Eishin Flash.
 The race was spectated by Emperor Akihito and Empress Michiko, and after performing the winning run, Demuro, in defiance of JRA policy specifically forbidding jockeys to get off their horse until the post-race weigh-in barring incapacitation, dismounted from the horse and kneeled to the Emperor and Empress.
 This action was briefly put into question by JRA judges, but was ultimately deemed that "the winning jockey only did as he was instructed, which was to show appropriate respect to The Emperor and Empress" and was not punished for his actions.

 Demuro became the first foreign jockey to take the JRA full-time jockey license exam in 2013, but could not pass the exam.
-Demuro, together with Christophe Lemaire, passed the exam in January 2015, making them the first jockeys from abroad to become a full-time JRA jockeys.
+Demuro, together with Christophe Lemaire, passed the exam in January 2015, making them the first jockeys from abroad to become full-time JRA jockeys.